OctopusDeploy/docs/docs/shared-content/octopus-recommendations/environment-recommendations.include.md

 1. Nike
 1. Starbucks.

-The internal customer deploys to all the environments, dev, test, staging, and prod.
-Coca-Cola and Nike have resources in test, staging, and production, while Ford and Starbucks only have resources in staging and production.
+The internal customer deploys to all environments, dev, test, staging, and production.
+Coca-Cola and Nike deploy to test, staging, and production.
+Ford and Starbucks only deploy to staging and production.

-If you create an environment per tenant, you would have 14 environments.
+If you create an environment per tenant, you'd have fourteen environments.
 And that is only for five customers.

 This is where the [multi-tenancy](/docs/deployment-patterns/multi-tenant-deployments/index.md) feature in Octopus again shines.
-It allows you to keep the number of environments low, while creating a unique workflow per client.
+It allows you to keep the number of environments low while creating a unique workflow per client.

 ![Tenants as Customers](docs/shared-content/octopus-recommendations/images/multi-tenancy-customers.png "width=500")

 ## Conclusion

-In summary, the major thing to remember when configuring Octopus is to keep the number of environments you create low, and leverage tenants to handle deployments to different data centers or customers.
+In summary, the thing to remember is to keep the number of Octopus environments you create low.
+Leverage tenants to handle deployments to different data centers or customers